How to make Crème Brûlée: Low Carb & Keto

 INSTRUCTIONS

-• Remove the cream from the heat and let it sit on the counter to rest for 30 seconds for the hot bubbles in the cream to settle.
-Slowly drizzle the warm cream into the egg mixture, stirring continuously to prevent any lumps from forming.
+• Remove the cream from the heat and let it sit on the counter to rest for 30 seconds, allowing the hot bubbles to settle.

 • Pour the hot water from the kettle into the baking dish around the ramekins and stop when it reaches halfway up their sides.
-This ensures the egg and cream are cooked together evenly into a silky spoonable texture and prevent a sweet scrambled result.
+This ensures the egg and cream are cooked together evenly into a silky spoonable texture and prevents a sweet scrambled result.

-Transfer the brulees to a wire rack to cool down further, then chill them in the fridge until it’s time to caramelize the tops.
+• Transfer the brulees to a wire rack to cool down further, then chill them in the fridge until it’s time to caramelize the tops.

-Two ways to Caramelize the Creme Brulee
+How to Caramelize Creme Brulee

-• Kitchen Torch: Sprinkle ½ tsp sweetener over the tops of the custard base and use a culinary torch to caramelize the sweetener.
+• Sprinkle ½ tsp sweetener over the tops of the custard base and use a culinary torch to caramelize the sweetener.
 Move the torch around the tops continuously to char the sweeteners evenly.
 This is best done in a ventilated room.

 • Cool the Creme Brulees on a wire rack, then transfer them to the fridge.
-Serve chilled.

 RECIPE NOTES